Asymptotics of $\ell_2$ Regularized Network Embeddings: Proof of Theorem

-\begin{proof}[Proof of Lemma~\ref{app:loss:relative_convergence}] The proof is similar to that of Lemma~21 in \textcite{davison_asymptotics_2021}.
-We begin by noting that as each of the $G_n(\theta)$ and $\widetilde{G}_n(\theta)$ are continuous functions defined on compact sets, the minima sets of each of the functions are non-empty.
+\begin{proof}[Proof of Lemma~\ref{app:loss:relative_convergence}] We begin by noting that as each of the $G_n(\theta)$ and $\widetilde{G}_n(\theta)$ are continuous functions defined on compact sets, the minima sets of each of the functions are non-empty.
 We now define the sets

 and note that $0 \in \Psi_n$, $0 \in \widetilde{\Psi}_n$ for each $n$, and therefore we also have that $\argmin_{\theta_n \in \Theta^{(n)}} G_n(\theta) \subseteq \Psi_n$ and $\argmin_{\theta_n \in \Theta^{(n)}} \widetilde{G}_n(\theta) \subseteq \widetilde{\Psi}_n$.
 We now want to argue that $\mathbb{P}( \widetilde{\Psi}_n \subseteq \Psi_n ) \to 1$ as $n \to \infty$.
 Note that for any $\theta_n \in \widetilde{\Psi}_n$, we have that